ccoutant/dwarf-locations/013-generalize-address-spaces.md

 Implicit conversion back to a value is limited only to the default address space to maintain compatibility with DWARF 5\.
-This approach of extending memory location descriptions to support address spaces, allows all existing DWARF 5 expressions to have the identical semantics.
+This approach of extending memory location to support address spaces, allows all existing DWARF 5 expressions to have the identical semantics.

 Having the address space within the location also allows great implementation freedom.
 For example, a compiler could choose to access